Thammisetty-Jahnavi/Journal-Diary/README.md

 📲 Clean UI/UX – Built with simplicity and ease of use in mind.

 ## 📌 Built With
-Frontend: HTML, CSS, JavaScript (or React if applicable)
+Frontend: HTML, CSS, JavaScript
-Backend: Django (or Node.js, Flask, etc., if you're using another stack)
+Backend: Django
 Design: Figma prototypes
 Version Control: Git & GitHub